List of EastEnders characters introduced in 2022: Davinder "Nugget" Gulati

 Davinder "Nugget" Gulati (also Panesar), played by Juhaim Rasul Choudhury, is the son of Ravi Gulati (Aaron Thiara) and Priya Nandra-Hart (Sophie Khan Levy), as well as being the adoptive grandson of Ranveer Gulati (Anil Goutam) and step grandson of Suki Panesar (Balvinder Sopal), who befriends Denzel Danes (Jaden Ladega).
 He joins in with Denzel when he begins bullying Amy Mitchell (Ellie Dadd), and continues to do so when Denzel begins a relationship with her.
-In September 2023, it was announced by EastEnders that Nugget's mother and his secret sister would be introduced to the soap.
+In September 2023, it was announced by EastEnders that Nuggets' mother and his secret sister would be introduced to the soap.

 After Ravi has Kheerat Panesar (Jaz Singh Deol) attacked in prison, Suki Panesar (Balvinder Sopal) reveals the truth about Ravi killing his adoptive grandfather Ranveer (Anil Goutam).
-Nugget later goes missing and is reported to the police by the family, to which they search hours for until he calls Suki for money and to reveal that he's safe, unbeknownst that he is staying with his mother Priya Nandra-Hart (Sophie Khan Levy) and sister Avani (Aaliyah James).
-They later find Nugget and Priya introduces herself to the family and later reveals the true paternity of Avani, to which they eventually move in.
-Nugget later shows acceptance of Suki after she comes out as a lesbian and reveals her affair with Eve Unwin (Heather Peace).
-Nugget becomes jealous of Denzel when his confidence and fitness improve due to taking steroids.
-Struggling to keep up with workouts and boxing training, Nugget develops muscle dysmorphia and starts using steroids alongside Denzel.
-Feeling left out when Denzel deserts him to flirt with girls, Nugget tries to kiss Amy, who rebuffs him.
-Nugget then lies to Denzel, claiming Amy tried to kiss him, which ends Denzel and Amy's relationship.
-Nugget's steroid use leads to an overdose, during which he witnesses Priya and his grandfather Nish Panesar (Navin Chowdhry) kissing.
-Although Nugget recovers, his kidneys are not functioning properly, and he is told he might need dialysis.
-Upon informing Nish of his knowledge of him kissing Priya, Nish tricks the family into believing Priya took advantage of him, resulting in the Panesars disowning Priya; however, Nugget reconciles with his mother when she helps him recover his friendship with Denzel.
+Nuggets later goes missing and is reported to the police by the family, to which they search hours for until he calls Suki for money and to reveal that he's safe, unbeknownst that he is staying with his mother Priya Nandra-Hart (Sophie Khan Levy) and sister Avani (Aaliyah James).
+They later find Nuggets and Priya introduces herself to the family and later reveals the true paternity of Avani, to which they eventually move in.
+Nuggets later shows acceptance of Suki after she comes out as a lesbian and reveals her affair with Eve Unwin (Heather Peace).
+Nuggets becomes jealous of Denzel when his confidence and fitness improve due to taking steroids.
+Struggling to keep up with workouts and boxing training, Nuggets develops muscle dysmorphia and starts using steroids alongside Denzel.
+Feeling left out when Denzel deserts him to flirt with girls, Nuggets tries to kiss Amy, who rebuffs him.
+Nuggets then lies to Denzel, claiming Amy tried to kiss him, which ends Denzel and Amy's relationship.
+Nuggets' steroid use leads to an overdose, during which he witnesses Priya and his grandfather Nish Panesar (Navin Chowdhry) kissing.
+Although Nuggets recovers, his kidneys are not functioning properly, and he is told he might need dialysis.
+Upon informing Nish of his knowledge of him kissing Priya, Nish tricks the family into believing Priya took advantage of him, resulting in the Panesars disowning Priya; however, Nuggets reconciles with his mother when she helps him recover his friendship with Denzel.